Channel drainage the meaning of terms

 Included in ACO’s extensive surface water management array of products is the world’s leading range of channel drainage solutions.
 They are typically designed for efficient removal and conveyance of surface water or liquid.
 In some cases they are also used for attenuation or containment of same.

-Channel drain, Line drain, Slot drain and ACO drain are terms often used interchangeable to refer to drains of linear channels nature.
+Channel drain, Line drain, Slot drain and ACO drain are terms often used interchangeably to refer to drains of a linear nature.
 However there is an important distinction to be made between some of them.